-Adopted by the American Animal Hospital Association Board of Directors March 1995.
-Last revised October 2009.
+Dangerous animal legislation position statement adopted by the American Animal Hospital Association Board of Directors March 1995, October 2009.
+Last revised June 2020.